On the first Hochschild cohomology group of a cluster-tilted algebra: Systems of relations.

 \item [(e)] \begin{tiny}

 \end{tiny}

 \item [(f)] \begin{tiny}

 \end{tiny} \end{itemize} where we have represented relations by dotted lines.
-The last two cases occur when $\alpha=\beta$.
-The hypothesis that $w'$ has no subpath antiparallel to a new arrow means that there is no relation in $C$ having both of its endpoints among the $b_j$'s.
-Let $C'$ be the full subcategory of $C$ generated by all the points $a_i, b_j, c_k$.
-By \cite[III.6.5, p.
-146]{Ha1}, $C'$ is a tilted algebra.
-Since $w'$ is of minimal length, then there is no additional arrow between two $b_j$'s.
+The last two cases occur when $u=v$.
+Moreover, the minimality of the length of $w'$ implies that there is no additional arrow between two $b_j$'s.
+Let $C'=kQ'/I'$.
+Because of \cite[III.6.5, p.
+146]{Ha1}, $C'$ is also a tilted algebra.
 In each of these cases above, let $M$ be the $C'$-module defined as a representation by

 and